Materials Informatics

 In each week we give a lecture and an exercise session.

-Note3 : Students who were unable to take the “Materials Simulation” course offered by the School of Materials and Chemical Technology during the master’s program must take “Progressive Materials Simulation, MIS.A603” in the doctoral program.
+Note3 : Students who were unable to take the “Materials Informatics” course offered by the School of Materials and Chemical Technology during the master’s program must take “Progressive Informatics, MIS.A603” in the doctoral program.